gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 them yearly average maximum temperatures but note that it was a little more complicated than that to arrive at the response variable we are analyzing.

-(ref:fig7-4) Scatterplot of average yearly maximum temperatures in Bozeman from 1900 to 2014 with SLR (thin, green) and smoothing (thick, red) lines.
+(ref:fig7-5) Scatterplot of average yearly maximum temperatures in Bozeman from 1900 to 2014 with SLR (solid) and smoothing (dashed) lines.

 ```r